 We have the right to raise additional capital or incur borrowings from third parties to finance our business.
 The issuance of additional equity securities, whether pursuant to that certain At-the-Market ("ATM") Offering Agreement dated February 14, 2024 with H.C.
-Wainwright & Co., LLC pursuant to each of which we may also sell up to \$1,445,000 million of shares of our common stock, as more fully described elsewhere in this Annual Report on Form 10-K) or otherwise, will dilute the holdings of existing stockholders and may reduce the share price of our common stock.
+Wainwright & Co., LLC pursuant to each of which we may also sell an amount of shares of common stock that does not exceed the number or dollar amount of shares of common stock that would cause the Company or the offering of the Shares to not satisfy the eligibility and transaction requirements for use of Form S-3, including, if applicable, General Instruction I.B.6 of Registration Statement on Form S-3, as more fully described elsewhere in this Annual Report on Form 10-K or otherwise, will dilute the holdings of existing stockholders and may reduce the share price of our common stock.
 We may also implement public or private mergers, business combinations, business acquisitions and similar transactions pursuant to which it would issue substantial additional capital stock to outside parties, causing substantial dilution in the ownership of the Company by our existing stockholders.
 Our Board of Directors has the authority, without the consent of any of the stockholders, to cause us to issue more shares of common stock and/or preferred stock at such price and on such terms and conditions as are determined by the Board of Directors in its sole discretion.
 The issuance of additional shares of capital stock by us will dilute your ownership percentage in the Company and could impair our ability to raise capital in the future through the sale of equity securities.